esi/esi-docs/docs/services/sso/index.md

 The access token is a JWT that is signed by the EVE SSO using an RSA key.
 To verify the signature, you need to fetch the public key from the SSO's JWKS (JSON Web Key Set) endpoint and use it to validate the token.

-The SSO serivce has a [metadata endpoint](https://login.eveonline.com/.well-known/oauth-authorization-server) that provides the URL to the JWKS endpoint.
+The SSO service has a [metadata endpoint](https://login.eveonline.com/.well-known/oauth-authorization-server) that provides the URL to the JWKS endpoint.
 If you want to verify the signature of the access token, be sure to fetch the metadata information first, and then fetch the public key from the JWKS endpoint.
 While the JWKS endpoint is unlikely to change, it is not guaranteed to be static, so it is recommended to fetch it from the metadata endpoint each time you need it.

 <h3>Issuer Verification</h3>